AllenInstitute/scrattch/README.md

 ### Function List

 There are now a lot of functions available in `scrattch` packages.
-To assist in finding what package a function is stored in, you can check this CSV file stored in the `scrattch` umbrella package:
+To assist in finding which scrattch package a function is stored in, you can check this CSV file stored in the `scrattch` umbrella package:
 [scrattch function list](https://github.com/AllenInstitute/scrattch/blob/dev/inst/scrattch_function_list.csv)

 ### License